andrei-dubovik/bsdict/README.md

 BSDict can be initialized in-memory or on-disc (persistent storage).
 If BSDict is initialized on-disc, then keys and values are stored in memory only as long as the client application has any references to them.
 So, the dictionary can be larger than available RAM.

-This packages has been originally written to help memoize functions that accept complex data structures, including floating-point data, as arguments.
-Such functions are common in data analysis.

 # Basic Usage